Head Coach: Tricia Arcaro Turton

 Coach: Jen Hamann

-Enter boxing in 2009 when Jen began amateur boxing as a way to express herself through sport.
-Through boxing competition, she found a way to physically experience some of the principles she took on in her formal philosophy studies (Seattle University B.A.
-2009), including the ability to access power, fire and emotion and recognize personal reactions in the ring.
+In 2009, Jen discovered boxing and began to compete as an amateur as a way to express herself through sport.
+Through competition, she found a way to physically experience some of the principles she took on in her formal philosophy and psychology studies (Seattle University B.A.
+2009).

 Photo credit thanks to: